suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 ### Checking Network Reachability

 While the SDK has built in support for returning errors when there is no network connection, SMNetworkReachability provides an interface for developers to manually check if the device is connected to the network and can in turn reach StackMob.
-All the details, including how to subscribe to notifications and set blocks to be executed when the network status changes, can be found in the [SMNetworkReachability class reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMNetworkReachability.html).
+All the details, including how to subscribe to notifications and set blocks to be executed when the network status changes, can be found in the [SMNetworkReachability Class Reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMNetworkReachability.html).

 <br/>
 ### Error Codes